University of Michigan–Flint Scholarships (2025–2026) | Cost, Merit & Hidden Awards

 What’s the difference between Promise programs and Go Blue?

-Promise programs are “last-dollar” and fill in tuition gaps after other aid, while Go Blue covers in-state tuition upfront if your family qualifies.
+Promise programs are “last-dollar” and fill in tuition gaps after other aid.
+Go Blue covers in-state tuition up front for qualifying families.

 Do ROTC scholarships cover more than tuition?